ampproject/amphtml/extensions/amp-viewer-integration/amp-doc-viewer-api.md

 ### Initialization
 When an AMP Viewer opens an AMP document, it can include initialization parameters.
 The parameters are set as key value pairs encoded as a query string in the hash fragment of the AMP document URL.
-For example: www.example.com/article.amp.html?origin=https%3A%2F%2Fwww.example-site.com Some parameters are read by the AMP runtime and configure its behavior and others are read by the [viewer integration script](https://github.com/ampproject/amphtml/blob/master/extensions/amp-viewer-integration/0.1/amp-viewer-integration.js) in order to establish the communication channel used by the rest of the API.
+For example: www.example.com/article.amp.html?origin=https%3A%2F%2Fwww.example-site.com Some parameters are read by the AMP runtime and configure its behavior and others are read by the [Viewer integration script](https://github.com/ampproject/amphtml/blob/master/extensions/amp-viewer-integration/0.1/amp-viewer-integration.js) in order to establish the communication channel used by the rest of the API.
 An initialization parameter is enabled or disabled via the '1' or  '0' value respectively.

 #### Viewer Integration Script Parameters
-Documents served via a cache URL, e.g. https://cdn.ampproject.org/v/, will include the viewer integration script.
+Documents served via a cache URL, e.g. https://cdn.ampproject.org/v/, will include the Viewer integration script.
 This script adds behavior and enables communication with a parent Viewer.

 `cap`<br/>
 A comma delimited list of capabilities supported by the Viewer.
 Other boolean parameters should be deprecated and replaced with an entry in cap.